huangd1999/Code-LLamav2/README.md

 # Code-LLamav2
-This repo provide a finetune Llamav2 model for code intelligent.
+This repo provides a finetune Llamav2 model for code intelligence.

+The source code and pre-trained model will be upload soon.